Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Introduction

-The structure of this paper is as follows: Section \ref{sec2} presents the preliminaries necessary for understanding Jet images.
-In Section \ref{sec3}, the representation of Jet images in \ac{HEP} is discussed.
-Section \ref{sec4} provides a summary of the available \ac{AI} models for analyzing \ac{HEP} Jet images.
-Section \ref{sec5} reviews AI-based methods for Jet images and categorizes them based on whether they employ \ac{ML} or \ac{DL} techniques.
-Section \ref{sec6} showcases various AI-based applications of Jet images.
-Section \ref{sec7} highlights the gaps and areas that remain unexplored in AI-based Jet image analysis, encompassing both techniques and applications.
+The structure of this paper is as follows: Section \ref{sec2} presents the preliminaries necessary for understanding Jet images {and \ac{PC}}.
+In Section \ref{sec3}, the representation of Jet in DL-based \ac{HEP} is discussed.
+Section \ref{sec4} provides a summary of the most available \ac{ML} or \ac{DL} models for analyzing \ac{HEP} Jet tagging.
+Section \ref{sec6} showcases various AI-based applications of Jet {tagging}.
+Section \ref{sec7} highlights the gaps and areas that remain unexplored in AI-based Jet analysis, encompassing both techniques and applications.
 Finally, Section \ref{sec8} concludes the survey.